uppy01/deliberative-canvas-app/README.md

 # Deliberative Canvas App

+**NOTE: this app is in alpha and the code is quite crude at present...it will be refactored and cleaned up as the required features and functions of the app are validated through user feedback.**

-This app uses the Angular framework (and therefore TypeScript) and Earthstar for auth and storage.
+The app uses the Angular framework (and therefore TypeScript) and Earthstar for auth and storage.

 As well as the below, it might also be worth checking out the [project notes](PROJECTNOTES.md) if you plan to build and host your own instance of this app.